rust-lang/google-summer-of-code/README.md

 **Difficulty**

-Will also vary depending on the algorithm/project selected, but expect medium/hard, as noted above.
+Will also vary depending on the algorithm/project selected, but expected difficulty is medium/hard, as noted above.

 **Mentor**
 - Tony Arcieri ([GitHub](https://github.com/tarcieri/), [Zulip](https://rust-lang.zulipchat.com/#narrow/dm/132721-Tony-Arcieri))